simonlovesyou/file-wipe/README.md

 Pull requests are welcome!
 I need help to setup a good test suite.

 ## Disclaimer
-Due to how *Solid State Drives* (SSD) store and retrive data this method will not work on an SSD.
+Due to how *Solid State Drives* (SSD) store and retrieve data this method will not work on an SSD.
 Please see [Reliably Erasing Data From Flash-Based Solid State Drives](https://www.usenix.org/legacy/events/fast11/tech/full_papers/Wei.pdf).

 I cannot completely **guarantee** that any file will be completely wiped from the magnetic hard drive.
 The results may wary on different machines, but this method should make file retrieval, at least, more difficult.